mildronize/mildronize.github.io-old/content/2015-06-08-upgrade-debian-to-sid.md

   Instruction for upgrading debian from stable to SID, sudo command setup, installing non-free packages(non open source)
 tags:
-  - upgrade
-  - debian
-  - linux
-  - how-to
-  - font-thai
-  - firmware-linux
-  - sudo
-  - update
+  - Debian
-  - sorces.list
+  - How to
-  - non-free
+  - Firmware Linux
 categories:
   - en
 last_modified_at: 2016-02-16T00:00:00.000Z